guzus/eth-everyday/README.md

-# Everyday-ETH
+# Everyday ETH

-`Everyday ETH quote NFT` is minted everyday.
+`Everyday ETH` is NFT collection.
+New NFT can be minted everyday.
+The NFT contains the price of ETH in USD.

-Inspired by EIP-1559, mint price is determined by whether or not the minting occurred on the previous day.
+Inspired by EIP-1559, the mint price is determined by whether or not the minting occurred on the previous day.

 ## Development